bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 dotnet add package IdentityModel.AspnetCore
 ```

-Now, we just need to **register the access token management service** provided by the `IdentityModel` library and attach it to the `Refit` http Client.
+Now, we just need to **register the Access Token Management Service** provided by the `IdentityModel` library and attach it to the `Refit` http Client.

 ```csharp
 builder.Services.AddAccessTokenManagement(options =>